pelican-themes/atom/README.md

 # Setting this to true wil display the site name in the header next to
 # the logo
 DISLAY_SITE_NAME_IN_HEADER = True

+# In case you have a ASCII are image you want to use.
+To generate one
+# see https://franky.codes/ascii-picture.html.
+As alternative it is
+# possible to provide a regular image
+with open('content/extra/me.txt', 'r') as f:
+    ASCII_PICTURE = f.read()

+PICTURE = 'images/me.jpg'

 MENU_ITEMS = (